 Albert D. Hutzler Reading Room

-The Hutzler Reading Room (The HUT) in Gilman Hall features a high ceiling and 19 beautiful stained-glass windows illustrated with the marks of Renaissance printers.
+The Hut in Gilman Hall features a high ceiling and 19 beautiful stained-glass windows illustrated with the marks of Renaissance printers.

 Hutzler Reading Room